ishovkun/msh2gprs/README.md

 for 256-bit integers (used for hashing).

 ## Examples
-The example models are located in examples/ directory.
+The example models are located in examples directory.